-When BP falls sensors called baroreceptors are stimulated which cause a nervous impulse to be trasmitted to the arterioles, causing them to vasoconstrict, which results in an increased BP due to the smaller cross sectional area through which the blood can pass.
+When BP falls sensors called baroreceptors are stimulated which cause a nervous impulse to be transmitted to the arterioles, causing them to vasoconstrict, which results in an increased BP due to the smaller cross-sectional area through which the blood can pass.

 In reverse, raised BP also stimulates barorecptors which causes impulses directing the arterioles to vasodilate, increasing the area through which blood can pass and consequently reducing pressure.

 Veins too can alter their shape in response to stimuli received from the sympathetic and parasympathetic nervous systems.
 They do not have such a thick muscular wall as arteries although are capable of increasing the venomotor tone of their walls to alter their shape to increase or decrease blood pressure, although this is not as effective as the vasodilation/constriction which occurs in arteries.
 For this reason, veins require some extra help to increase their pressure and return the blood to the heart.

 - With exercise, metabolism speeds up and because of this the muscles require more oxygen

 - So the heart beats faster to supply the muscles with more oxygen-rich blood